 Chia has positioned itself as a green alternative to Bitcoin.
 As per an IDC report [25] the goal was to utilize the surplus HDD storage available in the market to build a PoST consensus protocol for crypto mining.
 However, it would appear that the unabated consumption of hard disk space to provide consensus for a blockchain is not a scalable solution over the long term (similar to the shortcomings of PoW’s unabated consumption of energy).

-of hard disk space from Chia, the Proof of Space consensus mechanism has also reportedly caused major disruption of the HDD and SSD market[26][27][28][29], which causes unintended economic impacts across supply chains.
+In addition to the environmental issues associated with the level of hard disk space from Chia, the Proof of Space consensus mechanism has also reportedly caused major disruption of the HDD and SSD market[26][27][28][29], which causes unintended economic impacts across supply chains.
 These economic impacts are outside the scope of this analysis.

 In conclusion, this study serves as a starting point for a deeper analysis of the available blockchain solutions for climate action.
 The assumptions used in this work are intended to give an indicative comparison between PoS and PoST networks, by using Polygon and Chia as examples.
 However, more detailed analysis of other networks that do not have a dependency on Ethereum, or that use resource intensive consensus mechanisms (such as PoST or PoW), should also be considered.

-Appendix: Chia embodied
+Appendix: Chia embodied carbon calculation

 As per a 2021 report by Seagate, the total CO2 emissions of an HDD amount to 7.34kg of CO2 per drive [30].
 This report is considered for further analysis of annual carbon emissions.
 SSDs have a similar or lower carbon footprint when compared to an HDD.